denoland/docs/examples/tutorials/sveltekit.md

 ### Adding an individual Dino page

-Now that we are rendering each dino and have links on each of them setup we can add a route to handle rendering this data.
+Now that we are rendering each dino and have links on each of them setup, we can add a route to handle rendering this data.

 ```
 src/routes/[name]/+page.server.ts
 src/routes/[name]/+page.svelte
 ```

 There is something neat and unique about this route.
 I am sure you noticed the `[name]` inserted as a folder name.
 This allows us to have a named route parameter.
-We could have used anything as the `name` here, however we want to be able to route to `localhost:5173/Ingenia` and see our dinosaur and since that is the name I've used the parameter `name`.
+We could have used anything as the `name`, however we want to be able to route to `localhost:5173/Ingenia` and see our dinosaur and since that is the name I've used the parameter `name`.

 With that explained now we can access this without our server loader to get our dino and send it to the page!